talyaron/fullstack-feb23/06-React/05-states/followups/tamar/task.md

 for each user render a counter. the counter should have a + button and a - button, and add 1 or substract 1 from the user's counter. -->finish

 ## Task 4.
-after clicking 5 times per user counter, the background of the card should change to a random color.
+after clicking 5 times per user counter, the background of the card should change to a random color. -->finish

 ## Task 5.
-add an emoji to the user objects (click winki + . on microsoft) only show the emoji if the user's counter is dvideble by 10. the emjo shouldn't be mandatory, so make at least 1 user that doesn't have one, and make sure to deal with a user without an emoji.
+add an emoji to the user objects (click winki + . on microsoft) only show the emoji if the user's counter is dvideble by 10. the emjo shouldn't be mandatory, so make at least 1 user that doesn't have one, and make sure to deal with a user without an emoji. -->finish

 ## Task 6.
 Create a new functional component Navbar.tsx. whenever you click on one of the users card, the navbar header will change to the current user name.